 A simple search on Google Images shows tens of thousands of pictures many consider to be high-quality photos that are “up for grabs” – but are they really?

 Legally, that’s not the case.
 Just because you found a picture after searching Google Images doesn’t mean it’s free for you to use.

-In addition to that, there’s no guarantee you’re getting high-resolution photos for your project when you simple pull content from Google Images online.
+In addition to that, there’s no guarantee you’re getting high-resolution photos for your project when you simply pull content from Google Images online.

 What are the legal risks of downloading pictures from Google Images search?

 In addition to that, you could face problems because you don’t have a model release from the individuals shown in the image.
 Using their likeness in your projects without permission or a proper commercial use license is illegal, and therefore, a poor business practice.